Edmundston: History

-During the early colonial period, the area was a camping and meeting place of the Maliseet (Wolastoqiyik) Nation during seasonal migrations.
-From the mid to late eighteenth century, one of the largest Maliseet villages had been established at Madawaska and had become a refuge site for other Wabanaki peoples.
-The Maliseet village was originally located near the falls at the confluence of the Madawaska and Saint John Rivers.
+During the early colonial period, the area was a camping and meeting place of the Wolastoqiyik (Maliseet) during seasonal migrations.
+From the mid to late eighteenth century, one of the largest Wolastoqey villages had been established at Madawaska and had become a refuge site for other Wabanaki peoples.
+The Wolastoqey village was originally located near the falls at the confluence of the Madawaska and Saint John Rivers.
 Currently, the City of Edmundston surrounds a federal Indian Reserve (St. Basile 10/Madawaska Maliseet First Nation).
 Originally named Petit-Sault (Little Falls) in reference to the waterfalls located where the Madawaska River merges into the Saint John River, the settlement was renamed Edmundston in 1851 after Sir Edmund Walker Head, who was Lieutenant-Governor of New Brunswick from 1848 to 1854 and Governor-General of Canada from 1854 to 1861.
 Originally a small logging settlement, Edmundston's growth is mostly attributed to the city's strategic location.